Contemporary Art and Illustration BA(Hons) 2016-17

 Department of Art and Design

-The course is organised around the inter-relationship between studio activity, professional orientation and critical reflection.
-You'll develop practical skills, as well as skills of evaluation, interpretation and presentation through research and dialogue.
+The course is organised around the link between studio activity, professional orientation and critical reflection.
+You'll develop practical skills, as well as skills of evaluation, interpretation and presentation through research and discussion.

 You'll benefit from our established industry links through live projects, competitions, awards and exhibitions.

 The module will concentrate on promoting an in-depth and disciplined approach to the breadth of contemporary practices in contemporary art and/or illustration.
 The focus is on exploration and experiment, in both ideas and materials, as a broad introduction to approaches to practice.
 You will be encouraged to draw upon existing knowledge in order to begin to establish the frameworks within which to operate as a creative practitioner.
 You will engage in processes such as drawing, painting, printmaking, lens-based media and 3D work and will be encouraged to examine these processes in relation to your personal conceptual and critical development.
 (100% portfolio).